UnclaimedBloom6/AdventOfCode/README.md

 # AdventOfCode
 My solutions for [Advent Of Code](https://adventofcode.com) challenges using Node.js.

-A lot of the solutions have been made to fit into a single line because it's fun.
+A lot of the solutions have been done as epic gamer one-liners because it is fun.